 Can I call the number of minutes shown on each destination, and if I exhaust those, can I still call unlimited ones?

-The destinations showing minutes are capped as part of a monthly credit available to all Red Pocket voice plans and can be consumed calling a single destination or pooled with calls to multiple destinations.
+The destinations showing minutes are part of a monthly credit available to all Red Pocket voice plans and can be consumed calling a single destination or pooled with calls to multiple destinations.
 The unlimited countries can be called even if this credit is exhausted.

 To protect against abuse of the International Calling feature, we place the billing cycle limit at 20 unique destination phone numbers per month.
 Any unique phone numbers called beyond the 20 will be deducted from your monthly credit